SI-FMI-2019/UP-2019/Practice tasks.md

 ## Pointers

+1. Create a variable `A` with value `12`.
+Create a pointer to `A` and use it to change the value of `A`.
+Print the pointer and the value of the changed `A`.
+2. Create an **array of 100 elements**.
+Use **pointer arithmetic** to **change the 57th element to 70**.
+3. Create an **array of 4 elements**.
+Use a pointer to iterate and print the array elements.
+Try to print elements outside of the array.
+4. Create a pointer to a static object and a pointer to a dynamic object.
+Print the 2 addresses and compare them.
+5. Write a function which takes **2 int pointer parameters** and adds the values they point to.
+The function returns the sum.
+6. Write a function which takes **2 int pointer parameters**.
+The function multiplies the 2 numbers and stores the value in the address pointed by the first pointer.
+7. Create a variable `A = 12`.
+Make a pointer `B` pointing to `A`.
+Make a pointer `C` pointing to `B`.
+Using `C` change the value of `A`.
-1. Create a variable `D` with value `420`.
+8. Create a variable `D` with value `420`.
 Create another variable `X` of the same type.
 Create a pointer to the variable `X`.
 Try to find the address of `D` by moving the pointer around.
-2. Determine if your machine is using little or big endianness.
+9. Determine if your machine is using little or big endianness.

 ## Strings